AndresFelipeRG/HackerRank-/README.md

 For every unique  prime factor there are (a+1)(b+1)... possible factors.
 For a square number x^2: every factor less than x, there is a factor greater than x.
 Thus, there are (a+1)(b+1).../2 factors less than x - including 1.

+Any pair of integers, not both zero, can be reduced to a pair of coprime ones by dividing them by their GCD:

+gcd{a,b}=d⟺ad,bd∈ℤ∧gcd{ad,bd}=1

 #Samantha and portfolio management